gustavom2998/engineering_notes/books/data_warehouse_toolkit/1_dw_bi_and_dm.md

-# Data Warehouse, Bussiness Inteligence and Dimensional Modelling
+# Data Warehouse, Bussiness Intelligence and Dimensional Modelling

 ## Summary

 - Overview of Data warehousing and Bussiness Intelligence systems
-- Analyze bussiness needs for a data warehouse
+- Analyze business needs for a data warehouse
-- Work backwards to the logical and then physical designs, as long as with decisions about techonologies and tools.
+- Work backwards to the logical and then physical designs, as long as with decisions about technologies and tools.
 - Introduce dimensional modelling concepts and vocabulary
 - Kimball DW/BI architecture along with alternatives
 - Review common myths and misconceptions about DW/BI